-Mr. Albright graduated from Stanford with a BA in Economics, with Honors, and subsequently graduated from the Stanford Graduate School of Business where he received his MBA.
+Albright graduated from Stanford University with a degree in economics, with Honors, and also earned an MBA from the Stanford Graduate School of Business.

 Mr. Cho currently resides in Hong Kong and serves as a Director in Citigroup’s Global Healthcare Investment Banking team where he is responsible for healthcare client coverage across the Asia Pacific region focused on China, South Korea, and Southeast Asia.
 He has nearly 15 years of professional experience exclusively in healthcare including ten years in investment banking based in New York and Hong Kong.
 Mr. Cho has facilitated numerous strategic and capital markets transactions on behalf of many global and regional healthcare companies based in the United States and across the Asia Pacific.
 He has spoken at numerous healthcare conferences covering a variety of topics ranging from biopharma innovation to M&A / capital markets trends.
 Mr. Cho was previously with Comprehensive NeuroScience in strategy and operations, and Ernst & Young as an auditor focused on California-based healthcare companies.